Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Alex Bregman At The Plate

-- Among the qualifying hitters, he ranks 78th in batting average, while his on-base percentage ranks 25th and he is 79th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 64th, his on-base percentage ranks 23rd, and he is 65th in the league in slugging.

-- Bregman will look to extend his five-game hitting streak.
-He's batting .444 with one homer in his last games.
+- Bregman has reached base via a hit in 83 games this season (of 131 played), and had multiple hits in 37 of those games.

+- He has hit a long ball in 16.0% of his games this year, and 3.6% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.